MichaelOdermatt/MichaelOdermatt.github.io/projects/star-marcher.markdown

 layout: page
 title: Star Marcher
 ---
-Star Marcher is a mechanically simple game with only 25 levels and no sound as of writing this, though that may change down the line.
-My main purpose for making it was to exercise my skill with C#, Unity, and hopefully add another interesting project to my portfilo.
+Star Marcher is a small game that offers 25 levels, providing a simple and yet hopefully engaging experience.
+Although sound is not currently incorporated, the game thrives on its primary objective—to showcase my abilities in C# and Unity development.
+Furthermore, this project serves as an exciting addition to my ever-growing list of projects.

 <img src="https://github.com/MichaelOdermatt/Star_Marcher/blob/main/Assets/Screenshots/Screenshot%201.PNG?raw=true" alt="Screenshot 1" width="450"/>